Troglofauna

 Troglofauna are small cave-dwelling animals that have adapted to their dark surroundings.
 Troglofauna and stygofauna are the two types of subterranean fauna (based on life-history).
 Both are associated with subterranean environments – troglofauna are associated with caves and spaces above the water table and stygofauna with water.
 Troglofaunal species include spiders, insects, myriapods and others.
 Some troglofauna live permanently underground and cannot survive outside the cave environment.
 Troglofauna adaptations and characteristics include a heightened sense of hearing, touch and smell.
 Loss of under-used senses is apparent in the lack of pigmentation as well as eyesight in most troglofauna.
-Troglofauna insects may exhibit a lack of wings and longer appendages.
+Troglofauna insects may exhibit longer appendages and a lack of wings.

 Ecological categories

 Troglofauna are divided into three main categories based on their ecology: